johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 # Challenges

-There was some challenges with the creation of the docker container due to the fact that I am using a local file as a storage means rather than a database such as MongoDB.
+There was some challenges with the creation of the Docker container due to the fact that I am using a local file as a storage means rather than a database such as MongoDB.
 Docker containers do not have permission to access local text files which made it impossible for me to use a local file to store my data.
-To overcome this, I made use of docker volumes which is a feature for docker containers to access and modify data files outside of the containers that are currently running.
+To overcome this, I made use of Docker volumes which is a feature for Docker containers to access and modify data files outside of the containers that are currently running.
 There are two versions of this application code.
-The docker version utilizes docker volume to store data whereas the non-docker version utilizes a local txt file to store data.
+The Docker version utilizes Docker volume to store data whereas the non-Docker version utilizes a local txt file to store data.

 # Future Plans

 Given the opportunity to improve upon this project, I would improve on the following:

-- My application is currently dependent on either a local txt for or docker volumes as a means to store my data.
+- My application is currently dependent on either a local txt for or Docker volumes as a means to store my data.
 I would change the backend component such that it uses a backend server such as MongoDB which would help the scalability, fault tolerance and the overall application performance.

 - I also plan on changing the CSS layout such that the webpage is more easily accessible on various other platforms such as mobile phones and tablets.